DeepQuestAI/DeepStack-CameraUI/README.md

 ```

 ### Face detection
-The face detection API aims at identifying a face in the real-time live streaming.
+The face detection API aims at detecting faces in the real-time live streaming.
 To use this API, you need to enable the detection API when starting DeepStack with docker through this command

 ```